hilfing/MoneyMan/README.md

 1. Clone repo
 2. Run `npm install`
-3. Add Discord bot token in a `config.json` file under the heading of token.
+3. Add Discord bot token in the value of token in the object settings [Line:20 Col:11].
 [See this to make token](https://www.writebots.com/discord-bot-token/)
 3. Run `npm start`
 4. Interact with your Discord bot via your web browser or app.